QualITAWG/qualitawg.github.io/1-Program.md

 # Talks

-## Invited speakers: Masetto, Cavallini, Melillo, Gualtiero (NTT Data and Sky Italia)

-**Title:**
-Do you have the X Factor on performance tuning?

-**Abstract:**

-Part 1: how to use APM (Application Performance Monitoring) in SAP e-commerce projects to monitor infrastructure, applications and digital experience, in a single automated solution based on artificial intelligence: Dynatrace.
-(15 min)

-Alessandro Masetto – Digital & Technology Leader at NTT DATA

-Diego Cavallini – Executive Manager at NTT DATA

-Part 2: Sky X Factor case (Voting Platform): the best synergy between Cloud tools and technology to reach a highly scalable and performing application for a very large audience event.
-(15 min)

-Raffaele Melillo – Senior Software Engineer at NTT DATA

-Gualtiero Debernardi - QA & Automation at Sky Italia

----

 ## **Session 1: Performance Modeling and Dependability**
 - **The Two-Classes FIFO Multiserver Job Queueing Model: An Analytical Approach**\
     <p style="margin-left:2em">